In this guide, we’ll share the blueprint for a great architect CV that highlights your skills and achievements. We’ll also... Read more...

 If you can, add a link to an online portfolio or examples of your work.
 This could include reports you’ve written or press releases you’ve produced, for example.

 If you managed your company’s blog or have your own website, add a link to it.
-If you coordinated a marketing campaign, include examples of marketing collateral you produced.
-If you spoke at an event, add a link to a video.
+Coordinated a marketing campaign?
+Include examples of marketing collateral you produced.

-Your assertions that you’re highly skilled will have more authority if they’re backed up by tangible evidence, and is a great way how to write a CV that shows you in a creative dimension.
+Your assertions that you’re highly skilled will have more authority if they’re backed up by tangible evidence.
+It’s a great way how to write a CV that shows you in a creative dimension.

 Many employers now use CV reading software to filter out unsuitable candidates.
 Using job-specific terms will increase your chances of making it past this stage and getting your CV seen by human eyes.